Astraeven0502/cse15l-lab-reports/LabReport5/Labreport5.md

 ![Image](StudentQuestion3.png)

-The bug is in the for loop condition, it always starts for index 1 which is wrong because it skip the first index which is index 0.
+The bug is in the for loop condition, it always starts for index 1 which is wrong because it skip the first element which is index 0.

 **All the information**